jruns/disable-ai/README.md

 We also disable Google's autocomplete/autosuggest feature.

+### Bing
+We disable Bing's Copilot AI assistant by adding the `copilot=0` and `showconv=0` parameters to all Bing search URLs.
+This prevents Copilot from appearing in search results and disables conversational search features.

+We also block Bing's autocomplete/autosuggest API endpoints and use content scripts to hide any remaining Copilot UI elements, chat buttons, and AI-generated summaries.

+### Yahoo
+Since Yahoo Search is powered by Bing's technology, we apply the same Copilot-disabling parameters (`copilot=0` and `showconv=0`) to Yahoo search URLs.
+This effectively disables AI features on Yahoo Search.

+We also block Yahoo's autocomplete/autosuggest endpoints.

+### Yandex
+We disable Yandex's search suggestions and AI-powered features by adding the `suggest=0` and `lr=0` parameters to Yandex search URLs.
+This reduces AI-powered autocomplete and suggestion features.

+We also block Yandex's suggestion API endpoints for both yandex.com and yandex.ru domains.

+### Baidu
+We disable Baidu's AI-powered search suggestions by adding multiple parameters: `rsp=0`, `rsv_sug1=0`, `rsv_sug3=0`, `rsv_sug4=0`, and `rsv_sug7=0` to Baidu search URLs.
+These parameters disable various suggestion and AI-powered features.

+We also block Baidu's autocomplete API endpoints.

+### Brave Search
+We disable Brave Search's AI features by adding the `ai=0` and `summary=0` parameters to search URLs.
+This disables Leo AI assistant and AI-generated summaries.

+We also use content scripts to hide Leo AI interface elements and block suggestion API endpoints.

+### Startpage
+Since Startpage uses Google's search results, we apply the same `udm=14` parameter to disable AI Overviews.
+This ensures users get clean, non-AI search results even when using Startpage.

+We also block Startpage's suggestion endpoints.

+### Ecosia
+Since Ecosia Search is powered by Bing's technology, we apply the same Copilot-disabling parameters (`copilot=0` and `showconv=0`) to Ecosia search URLs.
+This effectively disables AI features on Ecosia Search while maintaining their tree-planting mission.

+We also block Ecosia's autocomplete/suggestion endpoints.

 ## Firefox Installation instructions
 1. Download a release xpi file from this github repo
 2. Go to `about:addons`